Ariston Stuck Ignition Switch or Moisture in Ignition System

 How to Fix / Troubleshooting

 • Dry the hob: If the issue started after a spill or cleaning, allow the hob to dry for several hours.
-Use a hair dryer on low (power off) around the knobs and electrodes.
+Use a hair dryer on a low setting (with power off) around the knobs and electrodes.

 • Check knobs: Remove the control knobs and inspect the ignition microswitches.
 Ensure none are stuck in the pressed position.
 Clean and dry around them.